Ambrose Agius: Appointment to the Philippines

-On 24 August 1904, Pope Pius X appointed Agius as the Apostolic Delegate to the Philippines.
-He was appointed Titular Archbishop of Palmyra on 3 September 1904, and received his episcopal consecration on 18 September 1904, at Sant'Ambrogio della Massima in Rome by the Cardinal Secretary of State Rafael Merry del Val.
+On 24 August 1904, Pope Pius X appointed Agius as the apostolic delegate to the Philippines.
+He was appointed titular archbishop of Palmyra on 3 September 1904, and received his episcopal consecration on 18 September 1904, at Sant'Ambrogio della Massima in Rome by the cardinal secretary of state, Rafael Merry del Val.
 Upon his appointment, Agius donated his celebration funds to the impoverished parishioners of the Basilica of Sant'Ambrogio.

-In the Philippines, Agius canonically crowned the ivory statue of the Our Lady of the Most Holy Rosary of La Naval de Manila on 5 October 1907, representing Pope Pius.
+In the Philippines, Agius canonically crowned the ivory statue of Our Lady of the Most Holy Rosary of La Naval de Manila on 5 October 1907, representing Pope Pius X.

-Agius convoked the 1907 Provincial Council of Manila with the other bishops of the nation at Manila Cathedral, re-dedicating the Philippines to the Immaculate Conception, which later became the country's official patroness under the pontificate of Pope Pius XII in September 1942.
+Agius convoked the 1907 Provincial Council of Manila with the other bishops of the nation at Manila Cathedral, re-dedicating the Philippines to the Immaculate Conception.
+This later became the country's official patroness under the pontificate of Pope Pius XII in September 1942.

-As Filipinos were previously barred from priestly ordinations and officially joining religious orders under Spanish colonial rule, on 29 June 1906, Agius ordained the first Filipino bishop in the Roman Catholic Church, Jorge Barlin y Imperial.
+As Filipinos were previously barred from priestly ordination and from joining religious orders under Spanish colonial rule, Agius ordained the first Filipino bishop in the Roman Catholic Church, Jorge Barlin Imperial, on 29 June 1906.

 Death and burial

-In November 1911, Pope Pius appointed Agius as the new Papal Legate to the United States.
-While preparing to travel to Rome, he died of an acute attack of peritonitis on December 13, at 55 years of age.
-On 15 December 1911, Agius was given a solemn Requiem Mass and was buried in the underground crypt of the Cathedral Basilica of the Immaculate Conception in Manila.
-The tomb survived the destruction of the cathedral due to bombing during the Battle of Manila in 1945.
-His remains were set into a smaller casket and moved to a new grave inside the Benedictine Abbey Church of Our Lady of Montserrat in Manila.
+In November 1911, Pope Pius appointed Agius as the new papal legate to the United States.
+While preparing to travel to Rome, he died of an acute attack of peritonitis on 13 December at 55 years of age.
+On 15 December 1911, Agius was given a solemn requiem Mass and was buried in the underground crypt of the Manila Cathedral.
+The tomb survived the destruction of the cathedral during the Battle of Manila in 1945.
+His remains were later set into a smaller casket and moved to a new grave inside the Abbey of Our Lady of Montserrat in Manila.
 The inscription translates as:

-Ambrose Alfred Agius (1856 - 1911), Monk of Ramsgate, Titular Archbishop of Palmyra, Apostolic Delegate to the Islands, lies buried here; whose bones were formerly buried in the Cathedral basilica; which, destroyed by war, they were transferred to this Abbey church in the year 1945.
+Ambrose Alfred Agius (1856–1911), Monk of Ramsgate, Titular Archbishop of Palmyra, Apostolic Delegate to the Islands, lies buried here; whose bones were formerly buried in the Cathedral basilica; which, destroyed by war, they were transferred to this Abbey church in the year 1945.